mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

       changing dimensions doesn't shift parts closer (or further away) from its neighbor.
 - [ ] Tie drawer number to some kind of array mechanism, so that shelf count & dresser width can be added through the spreadsheet.

+## License:

+All items in this project are released under the [GNU v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).